 Creating positive equity in innovation

 Here’s an example of positive equity created by policy.
 In the mid 1980s the European Commission decided to pursue a policy of aggressively supporting the broadband and mobile communications sectors .
-This episode is hardly documented online but it marks the single biggest achievement of European industrial policy that it lead to European dominance in mobile (see here for general industrial policy during this period and here for Nordic policy which was complementary and in many ways setting the pace).
+This episode is hardly documented online but it marks the single biggest achievement of European industrial policy that it lead to European dominance in mobile.

 The reasoning was, Japan and the USA had won in information technology.
 Europe began referring to information and communications technologies.
 In a very important sense, they accelerated broadband but particularly mobile standards, mobile industry capabilities and consumer adoption and laid the groundwork for two decades of wealth creation around these technologies.

 Europe is a leader in both and has been for twenty years.
 When people innovated in mobile, until recently, it was very much a positive equity investment.
 An important policy point though is that, leaving aside policy errors, from the mid-1980s onwards Europe set ambitious targets for broadband and mobile.
 Today is sets generic targets that are comparatively meaningless: such as to be the leader in knowledge based industries or in innovation.